Healthy Habits For Teens That Are Easy To Follow

 - Iron: Iron is essential for the production of red blood cells and maintains sustained energy levels.
 During adolescent development, the muscle mass increases, and blood volume expands, increasing their need for iron.
 Hence, it is imperative to consume foods rich in iron such as red meat, spinach, lentils and eggs.

-- Calcium: Calcium is essential to build strong bones and a healthy body.
+- Calcium: Calcium is essential for building strong bones and a healthy body.
 Calcium-packed foods include milk, yoghurt, broccoli, and lentils.

 - Potassium: Potassium assists in muscle and nerve function and is great for regulating blood pressure.
 Bananas, white beans, sweet potatoes and beetroots are foods high in potassium.